balajikumaran-c-s/KT_plans/Test_Plan.md

 ---

 *This plan focuses on practical Omnia deployment and validation with clear ownership, status tracking, and reverse KT for Shahzama and Sarvajith.
-All sessions marked as completed.*
+Week 1 sessions (Days 1-5) are completed.
+Week 2 and Week 3 sessions are pending.*